shazam/shazamcrest/README.md

 Ignoring fields
 -----

-If we are not interested in matching the street name, we can ignore it:
+If we are not interested in matching the street name, we can ignore it by specifying the field path:

 <code>assertThat(actualPerson, sameBeanAs(expectedPerson).ignoring("address.streetName"));</code>

+If we want to match the address only by the postcode, we can ignore street name and number by specifying the fields name pattern:

+<code>assertThat(actualPerson, sameBeanAs(expectedPerson).ignoring(startsWith("street")));</code>

+where startsWith is an Hamcrest matcher.

 Custom matching